Frankston, Victoria: Amenities

 Frankston City Council's Peninsula Aquatic Recreation Centre (Frankston PARC) is the largest health and aquatic recreation facility in Frankston and on the Mornington Peninsula.
 It has four swimming pools, including an Olympic-size pool (50 metres) and one of the largest warm-water exercise and rehabilitation pools in Victoria; a gym and a health and wellness centre as well as other related facilities; and provides fitness programs and is home to a number of swimming squads.
 It opened in 2014 and is located on the corner of Cranbourne Road and Olive Grove near the Frankston Central Business District (CBD).

 Monash Peninsula Activity and Recreation Centre (Monash PARC) is another large health and recreation facility, and the second largest in Frankston, which is owned by Monash University.
 It includes the Peninsula Health and Fitness Centre; an exercise physiology lab as well as a movement and performance studio; and is associated with the physical education, occupational therapy and physiotherapy programs of the university.
 It is located at the Peninsula campus of Monash University on McMahons Road in Frankston and is open to the public.

-A number of other health clubs and independent gyms are also located in the suburb, including: Anytime Fitness, Contours, Core24, Curves, Doherty's 24-7 Gym, Engergym, Goodlife Health Club, Input Health Club, and Snap Fitness.